 For example, if you have a blog, suggest adding a blog post to the campaign in addition to Instagram content.
 Through organic search and Pinterest (if you’re using that as a blog growth strategy!), the blog post can be found for years, adding incredible value to the brand long-term.

-If you want more tips on growing as an influencer on Instagram, check out the free 1-hour class I’m running online called The 4 Secrets to Succeeding as an Influencer.
+If you want more tips on growing as an influencer on Instagram, check out the free 1-hour class I’m running online called The 3 Steps to Grow Your Instagram Following & Land Your First Paid Brand Collab.
 In the class, you’ll learn how to use the algorithm to your advantage, how to write captions that drive engagement, and how to actually grow on the ‘gram these days.

 Here are some Her Life By Design episodes about working with brands that you will also find useful: